What Are Key Performance Indicators (KPIs) in general?

 There is two option for calculating and reporting marketing costs.
 One is very similar – just collet all direct marketing expenditures and record the invoices for marketing service provides to your books.

 Net bad debt share in revenues is an indicator of the quality of account receivables.
-Besides this KPI, in term of AR, accounting firm may apply specific AR indicators, such as:
+Besides this KPI, in term of AR, an accounting firm may apply specific AR indicators, such as:

 - total AR overdue in total AR